FWAPP-UniUD/fwapp-boilerplate/README.md

 The `entry` entry indicates the entrypoint(s) of the application (in case there's more than a single entrypoint an array of filenames could be provided).
 The `module` indicates to use `babel-loader` to transpile all the `.js` files according to the babel configuration, but to exclude the files under the `node_modules` directory.

 The JavaScript code will be bundled in a file whose name is `bundle.js` you will find in the `dist` directory after the pack bundling is performed.

+Moreover, `css` and related kind of resources (images and fonts) are treated and bundled.

 ## Add a build task to `package.json`